Vulp0/darker-snow-by-vulp0/README.md

 # darker-snow-by-vulp0 (1.20.X)
 Playing minecraft at night but you live in a snow biome?
-This resource pack was made for you.
+This pack is made for you.

 ## Installation
 - Click the green Code button and click Download ZIP